mulesoft-assets/template-sfdc2db-contact-migration/README.md

 1. During the *Input* stage the Template will query Salesforce for all the existing Contacts that match the filtering criteria.
 2. During the *Process* stage, each Salesforce Contact will be checked against Database by name, if it has an existing matching objects in database.
-3. The choice routing element will then decide whether to perform update on selected database columns or peform insertion.
+3. Then according to the Accept Expressions in Batch Steps it will decide whether to perform update on selected database columns or peform insertion.
-Finally during the *On Complete* stage the Template will log statistics data into the console.
+4. Finally during the *On Complete* stage the Template will log statistics data into the console.

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the HTTP endpoint that will query Salesforce for updated/created Contacts that meet the defined criteria in the query.
+This file is conformed by a Flow containing the HTTP endpoint that will query Salesforce for updated/created Contacts that meet the defined criteria in the query.
 And then executing the batch job process with the query results.